-Aus Open: No shirt sponsor but Dan Evans winning
+Australian Open 2017: No shirt sponsor but big wins for Dan Evans | CNN

 “But if he plays like that, he deserves to win, keeps it up in a grand slam the whole three sets against someone like myself, who is playing very good here always, I have to give him the credit for the win.”

-Evans' ranking, even if he exits to 12th-seed Jo-Wilfried Tsonga on Sunday, is set to rise to a career-high of around 45th, meaning at least for the near future his days of qualifying are over.
-Those involved in British tennis hope his commitment isn't fleeting.
+Evans’ ranking, even if he exits to 12th-seed Jo-Wilfried Tsonga on Sunday, is set to rise to a career-high of around 45th, meaning at least for the near future his days of qualifying are over.
+Murray, Smith and others involved in British tennis hope his commitment isn’t fleeting.

 Pocketing $135,000 by winning three rounds, Evans can now also spend his cash on more luxurious, non-tennis related items if he so chooses.